Stateware/Dav3i/doc/FrontEndArchitecture.md

  * Set stat reference list (using functions from lookup_table.js)
  * Set timespan (using functions from lookup_table.js)
  * Generate map colored by default HMS (using functions from lookup_table.js and map.js)
- * Hide loading screen when the user advances to the main page

 **settings.js**